Nitrous-0xide/cs2-esp/README.md

 - Bounding box around players
 - Health and weapon information display
 - Always Up-To-Date offsets
-- Skulls drawn to player heads
-- Displays the distance to other players

 ## Troubleshooting
 - If the offsets are not working or returning an error then [create an issue](https://github.com/Nitrous-0xide/cs2-esp/issues).